8gears/workshop-vm/README.md

 However it is also possible to do the same with the VirtualBox Manager GUI.

 The username and password is in both cases vagrant.

+During the workshop it is recommended to close all programms and stop unneeded process on the Host OS as this VM takes up 75% of the RAM.

 ## Known Issues